 - Definition: isolated mid-shaft ulnar fractures have the synonym 'nightstick fracture'.

 - Mechanism of injury: usually caused by a direct blow to the ulnar border, classically if someone receives a blow from an object whilst raising their arm in defence.

 - Presentation: point tenderness over the ulnar shaft, and forearm swelling.

 - Investigation: need to X-ray the ulna from the wrist to the elbow.

 - Management: this requires orthopaedic referral.
-Non-displaced or minimally-displaced fractures can be treated with a posterior splint from the mid-upper arm to the dorsum of the metacarpal joints with the wrist in slight extension, the forearm in a neutral position and the elbow at 90°.
-After 7-10 days, when swelling has subsided, use a plaster sleeve or functional brace for the next 4-6 weeks.
-Monitor weekly for the first 3 weeks for any displacement.
+Non-displaced or minimally displaced fractures can be treated with a posterior splint from the mid-upper arm to the dorsum of the metacarpal joints with the wrist in slight extension, the forearm in a neutral position and the elbow at 90°.
+After 7-10 days, when swelling has subsided, use a plaster sleeve or functional brace for the following 4-6 weeks.
+Monitor weekly for the first three weeks for any displacement.
 Fractures with marked displacement or angulation should be treated with open reduction and internal fixation.

 - Definition: these are fractures of the proximal third (usually) of the ulna with associated dislocation of the radial head.
 Classified as:

 - Type I - fracture with anterior radial head dislocation.
 This is the most common (60%).